12. The on-site inspection

 The Residential family centres regulations 2002 state that ‘the registered provider shall carry on the residential family centre in such manner as is likely to ensure that it will be financially viable for the purpose of achieving the aims and objectives set out in the statement of purpose’

 Inspectors are only expected to undertake a lay person’s assessment of the financial information.
-If during a routine inspection, the inspector has concerns about the financial viability of a provider, for example due to the poor repair of premises or the standard of day-to-day care or services, they should follow the guidance set out in Ofsted’s Social care registration handbook (2015).
+If during a routine inspection, the inspector has concerns about the financial viability of a provider, for example due to the poor repair of premises or the standard of day-to-day care or services, they should follow the guidance set out in Ofsted’s Guide to registration for children’s social care services.

 Inspectors should explain to providers why they are requesting financial information during an inspection or at any other time.